Subvenite Titration

 • exceeding recommended dose escalation of SUBVENITE.

-Benign rashes are also caused by SUBVENITE; however, it is not possible to predict which rashes will prove to be serious or life threatening.
+Benign rashes are also caused by lamotrigine; however, it is not possible to predict which rashes will prove to be serious or life threatening.
 SUBVENITE should be discontinued at the first sign of rash, unless the rash is clearly not drug related.
+(5.1)

-Please refer to the full Prescribing Information for SUBVENITE Tablets, including Medication Guide at www.subvenitestarterkits.com.
+See full prescribing information for complete boxed warning, including Medication Guide at www.subvenitestarterkits.com.

 • partial-onset seizures.